Equus lenensis: Ecology

 Equus lenensis lived in cold steppe-tundra environments in Siberia.
 Dental mesowear analysis suggests that Lena horses were grazers, but also consumed other vegetation like browse and/or non woody herbaceous plants to some degree.
 Preserved colon contents of the Holocene "Yukagir horse" have supported a grazing, largely graminoid-based diet for E. lenensis.
 Remains of plants found in the Selerikan mummy suggest that its diet included sedges, mosses and other herbaceous plants, as well as some woody plants, including birch and dwarf willow.
 Wear on the hooves of the Selerikan mummy suggests that it used its hooves to clear snow from the ground to feed on the underlying vegetation, as is observed in living Yakutian horses.
 Due to the freezing temperatures of Siberia, which can go as low as -70 C, the species probably had physiological adaptions similar to those of living Yakutian horses allowing them to tolerate the extreme cold.

 Taxonomy and evolution

-Genetic studies show that E. lenensis does not descend from the last common ancestor of living horses, and is estimated to have diverged from them approximately 115,000 years ago, being one of the most divergent known Eurasian horse lineages alongside prehistoric horses known from the Iberian Peninsula.
+Genetic studies show that E. lenensis does not descend from the last common ancestor of living horses, and is estimated to have diverged from them approximately 115,000 years ago, being one of the most divergent known Eurasian horse lineages alongside prehistoric Iberian wild horses.
 E. lenensis may have received gene flow from now extinct ghost populations of horses, which may at least partially explain its genetic distinctiveness from other wild horses.
+Some Late Pleistocene Siberian horses (which of which E. lenensis forms part) have small amounts (less than 1% ancestry) from North American horses.
+Siberian horses are also closely related to other extinct eastern Eurasian horse populations, including the Chinese Equus dalianensis.
 Some individuals assigned to E. lenensis exhibit mitochondrial genomes more closely related to those of modern horses than to other E. lenensis individuals.

 The youngest remains of the species date to 5,000 years Before Present (~3000 BC).